DIPPAS: A Deep Image Prior PRNU Anonymization Scheme: Background and problem statement

 where $E(\x;\I)$ is a task-dependent misfit function conditioned by the (corrupted) input image $\I$ and $R(\x)$ is a regularization term designed to tackle the ill-posedness and ill-conditioning of the inverse problem.
 To avoid confusion with the rest of notation used in the paper, we refer at $\x$ as a generic image which the cost function is evaluated for. $\lambda$ is a weight setting the trade-off between honoring the data and imposing the desired a-priori features \cite{moulin1999analysis}.
 The restored image $\hat{\x}$ is then obtained as

 The data misfit $E(\x;\I)$ is usually quite simple to devise, and it depends on the desired task.
 The design of a regularization term $R(\x)$ can be challenging because it should capture the features of the desired image.
-In the past years, the imaging community has focused its efforts on designing regularizers able to enforce a-priori knowledge on the image to be retrieved.
-Among them, Tikhonov regularization \cite{tikhonov1977solution} privileges minimum energy solutions and Total Variation (TV) \cite{rudin1992nonlinear} privileges flat-zones solutions.
-Lately, more elaborated regularizers have been based on the idea that the image can be conveniently represented in a transformed domain such as the Fourier domain, or using Wavelet-based representations \cite{malfait1997wavelet}, Curvelets \cite{starck2002curvelet}, Contourlets \cite{do2005contourlet}, and Shearlets \cite{guo2007optimally}.

-Deep Image Prior (DIP) has been proposed as an alternative solution with respect to standard regularization \cite{Ulyanov_2018_CVPR}.
+\gls{dip} has been proposed as an alternative solution with respect to standard regularization \cite{Ulyanov_2018_CVPR}.
 The objective function to minimize is recast as

-where $f_{\T}(\cdot)$ is a CNN represented as a parametric non linear function, $\T$ are the parameters of this function (i.e., the weights of the CNN), and $\z$ is a random noise realization.
-The value $f_{\T}(\z)$ is associated with the output image to the network, thus it is related to a random noise realization $\z$ and to the CNN parameters $\T$.
-Notice that there is not an explicit regularization term: the CNN architecture itself plays the role of the prior.
-Through its convolutional layers, the CNN captures the inner structure and self-similarities of the desired uncorrupted image from the input corrupted one, and constraints the solution space.

-In other words, instead of minimizing the objective function in the space of the image as in \eqref{eq:min_obj_reg}, DIP performs the search in the space of the CNN parameters $\T$ and this dramatically changes the shape of the objective function, driving the solution to honor both the data misfit and the deep features captured on the corrupted input image.
+where $f_{\T}(\cdot)$ is a \gls{cnn} represented as a parametric non linear function, $\T$ are the parameters of this function (i.e., the weights of the \gls{cnn}), and $\z$ is a random noise realization.
+The value $f_{\T}(\z)$ is associated with the output image to the network, thus it is related to a random noise realization $\z$ and to the \gls{cnn} parameters $\T$.
+Notice that there is not an explicit regularization term: the \gls{cnn} architecture itself plays the role of the prior.
+Through its convolutional layers, the \gls{cnn} captures the inner structure and self-similarities of the desired uncorrupted image from the input corrupted one, and constraints the solution space.
+In other words, instead of minimizing the objective function in the space of the image as in \eqref{eq:min_obj_reg}, \gls{dip} performs the search in the space of the \gls{cnn} parameters $\T$.
+This dramatically changes the shape of the objective function, driving the solution to honor both the data misfit and the deep features captured on the corrupted input image.
 The restored image is then obtained as

 where